 Click here to subscribe to my YouTube channel.
 Thanks for your support…

 The Cherry Blossom is one of the most used blossoms in Gum Paste Sugar flower making.
 They make a fantastic display on their own, and they go with just about any other flower, so they are often used as filler flowers for many arrangements.

-They range in color from white to deep pink, depending on the type of cherry.
-They are quite easy to make, but there are new techniques to learn while doing this project.
+They range in color from white to deep pink, depending on the cherry type.
+They are quite easy to make, but new techniques are learned while doing this project.

 I will show you how to assemble them onto a branch so you can use it on a cake, but frequently individual blossoms are used with a variety of other flowers.